Easy Hot and sour shrimp soup with a lot of liveliness of flavor, crisp and refreshing to start a meal or as a side dish on its own.

 - ½ bunch cilantro, coarsely chopped

 - Sweat the shallots with a tablespoon of olive oil on medium heat until soft.
 Add the ginger, garlic, and lemongrass and continue cooking, stirring for 2 minutes or until fragrant.
-Add the chicken stock, most of the chilies (leave a few for garnish), and 4 kaffir lime leaves.
-Bring the stock to boil, and let it simmer for at least 6 minutes.
+Add the chicken stock, most of the chillies (leave a few for garnish), and 4 kaffir lime leaves.
+Bring the stock to boil, and then lower the heat to medium-low to keep the soup in steady simmer for 10 minutes.

-- Remove the kaffir lime leaves, turn the heat to high and bring back the broth to boil.
-Add the sliced bok choy and cook until just welted.
-Add the shrimp, squeeze the lime juice in, fish sauce, sugar, and continue cooking until the shrimp is cooked or turned pink, 3-4 minutes.
+- Remove the kaffir lime leaves, increase the heat to high and bring back the broth to boil.
+Add the sliced bok choy and cook until just welted for about 2 minutes.
+Add the shrimp, fish sauce, sugar, and continue cooking until the shrimp is cooked or turned pink, 3-4 minutes.
 Turn off the heat and add the beansprouts, stir to combine.
-Add more lime juice, salt, and pepper if needed.
+Add the lime juice, zest and pepper.
+ADJUST ALL THE SEASONING ACCORDING TO YOUR TASTE, ADD MORE LIME JUICE TO REACH THE THE SOURNESS OF YOUR CHOICE.

-- Ladle the hot soup into the bowl.
-Sprinkle some of the remaining sliced kaffir lime leaf and a few slices of chilies and chopped cilantro.
+- Ladle the hot soup among the bowls.
+Sprinkle some of the remaining sliced kaffir lime leaf and a few slices of chillies and chopped cilantro.
 Serve immediately.